 - 1. Login to RMS. - 2.
 Click Dashboard. - 3.
 Click the envelope icon in the top right corner of the screen to open the Send Message dialog. - 4.
-Expand the location hierarchy to find the location or locations you want to send the message to (FIG. 19):.
+Expand the location hierarchy to find the location or locations you want to send the message to (FIG. 20).

-FIG. 19 RMS Send Message dialog
+FIG. 20 RMS Send Message dialog

-- 5. Click the checkboxes to select locations until you have selected all the locations you want to send the message to. - 6.
+- 5. Click the checkboxes until all the locations to send the message to have been selected. - 6.
 Click Next to continue. - 7.
-Either select a predefined message from the drop down menu. - See FIG. 20 on page 22 for examples of predefined messages, or proceed as follows: - a.
+Either select a predefined message from the drop down menu.

+See FIG. 21 on page 21 for examples of predefined messages, or proceed as follows:

+- a.
 Select a message type, see the Table of Message Types for a list of message types. - b.
-Enter a message title in the Title field, use a maximum of 51 characters. - c.
-Enter message text in the Message field, use a maximum of 129 characters.
+Enter a message title in the Title field, use a maximum of 51 characters. - $\textbf{c.} \quad \text{Enter message text in the } \textbf{Message} \text{ field, use a maximum of 129 characters.}$